subodhrayakwar/Flipkart_Clone_Project/README.md

 # Flipkart-Clone-Project
 In this repo, I tried to create a clone of flipkart website using html, css and javaScript.
-This Project was built by me in 4 days😃.

-💫💫💫 See the site in desktop to see the hover animations 💫💫💫

 Hope you all will like this repo, please support by starring it even😄⭐️.